Recommended Reference Books for Small-Scale Farming

 The following reviews are books from my own personal library that I’ve collected over the years in a quest to Build Unbreakable Abundance.
 This article is my impressions of Coffee Table books perfect for gifting to a homesteader or persuading a reluctant spouse of a homesteader.
 Books are listed in order of preference, with the first book being my favorite of the grouping and so on.
 This is just my opinion to serve my particular purpose, so I give enough honest feedback about the book that you might find that my last listed book is just exactly what you have been looking for.

-“A Rich Spot of Earth”: Thomas Jefferson’s Revolutionary Garden at Monticello One of the most inspiring books in my library.
+One of the most inspiring books in my library.
 The Monticello visit was even more stirring than the visit to Colonial Williamsburg because everything was done to perfection.
 Jefferson paid such attention to his garden design that it doesn’t suffer from the common eye-sore issues that usually plague vegetable patches.
 Page after page of photos give examples of how to layout a vegetable garden to capture the maximum amount of sun and rain while providing a visual feast for the gardener.

-American Barns This gorgeous book can stir even the most rigid city dweller to dream of rolling hillsides.
+This gorgeous book can stir even the most rigid city dweller to dream of rolling hillsides.
 The American Barn is the epitome of the Farming Dream, and a lovely barn is the icon.
 If you are planning your own barn construction project or trying to tempt someone to consider farming, this is a great book to lay out for review.

 Please let me explain: There are several really big categories of prepping, mostly based on ‘scenarios’…economic collapse, natural disaster, EMP, martial law, etc. In each of these big categories the prepper generally makes a decision of if they will ‘bug out’ or ‘shelter in place’.
 This can quickly spiral into an obsession of purchasing and preparing for every possible eventuality.
-That is a lot of work that I’ve seen have a detrimental effect on relationships, work performance and life savings.
+That is a lot of work and money that I’ve seen have a detrimental effect on relationships, work performance and life savings.

 I went down the ‘Prepper Rabbit Hole’ for a few years.
 After only a few months I had rejected the idea of storing several years of MRE’s, hundreds of batteries or maintaining a huge cache of drinking water.
 It became clear that the “Amish Prepper” model was a better fit for my personality.
 Even with that less wasteful approach and the ability to cover it all with the label of ‘homesteading,’ eventually I had to ask myself some questions: